Do you need to file a Valsartan Recall Lawsuit?

 What is Irbesartan?

 Irbesartan went under voluntary recall in October 2018, after trace amounts of NDEA were found.
 The recall expanded in 2019 to cover additional lots of irbesartan blood pressure medication.
 Zhejiang Huahai Pharmaceuticals in China made Irbesartan products.
-ZHP is also the manufacturer at the center of valsartan and losartan products.
+ZHP is also the manufacturer at the center of valsartan products.

 Which Impurities Were Found in High Blood Pressure Medications?